March 1, 2015

 The reason we suggest this is primarily that it’s fun!
 Having your eyes and (importantly) your ears always alert for the sight or sound of a bird makes life that much more enjoyable.
 And more challenging — for example, can you tell your species of bulbuls, sunbirds, and crows apart just by sound?
 Apart from the personal enjoyment, if lists are contributed from all manner of places and times, this enables comparisons that otherwise might not be possible.
 What is the birdlife of urban residential areas?
 What species can make a living in urban parks, but disappear where there is no green cover?

 For these reasons, the eBirding Challenge for March is to distribute your birding over the month.
 The challenge is to upload at least one list for each of at least 25 days in March.
 In other words, list birds on nearly every day of the month!
-As in earlier monthly challenges, each list should be an effort-based, complete list, of at least 15 min duration.
+As in earlier monthly challenges, each list should be an effort-based, complete list, of at least 15 min durationicon_tooltip.

 Please upload all your lists by 5 April so that we can announce the results on 6 April.
 All birders who reach the target will be named and recognized on this website.
 One of these names will be chosen at random to receive a small birding-related gift in appreciation.